 Upon following the trail of carnage back to its place of origin, we discovered the ants had made a humble home inside our new houseplant, Ophelia.
-We should known we were doomed when we named our plant after a tragic "Hamlet" character).
+We should known we were doomed when we named our plant after a tragic Hamlet character.

-Assuming we had accomplished the task of mass ant extermination, (and procrastinating on the whole ant-carnage cleanup thing) we decided to give Ophelia some TLC by dousing her in water.
-As soon the water hit Ophelia, a fountain of living ants (including the queen) came gushing out with the force of the mammoth fountains at the Bellagio in Las Vegas.
+Assuming the bug spray had accomplished the task of mass ant extermination (and procrastinating on the whole ant-carnage cleanup thing), we decided to give Ophelia some TLC by dousing her in water.

 The ant colony was officially destroyed (and I feel horribly guilty about it to this day).

-Later, I learned a little tip from my friendly exterminator.
-He said if you want you get ride of ants it's better to spray the invaders with Windex, rather than bug spray when getting rid of ants.
-The Windex brings about the same results, and it's less toxic to humans.
+Later, I learned a little tip from my family's friendly, longtime exterminator.
+He said that it's better to spray the invaders with Windex rather than bug spray when getting rid of ants.
+The Windex brings about the same results, and it's slightly less toxic to humans.

-This is of particular importance if ants invade your kitchen (as these food foragers are known to do).
-I mean think about it.
-Do you really want a toxic pesticides covering the surfaces where you cook and eat?
+This is of particular value if ants invade your kitchen (as these food foragers are known to do).
+I mean, do you really want toxic pesticides touching the surfaces where you cook and eat?

-Added bonus: While it may not alleviate your murderous guilt, spraying Windex to get ride of ants sure does help keep your surfaces shiny and clean.
+Added bonus: It may not alleviate your murderous guilt, but spraying Windex to get rid of ants does help keep your surfaces shiny and clean.
 It's a win-win.

 Here are some other natural solutions for alleviating the pain of an ant bite: